Severson-Group/AMDS/VoltageCard/docs/README.md

 <img src="Images/Voltage_card.svg" />

 ### Voltage Sensor
-The voltage sensor selected is the LEM LV 25-P, which is basically senses the current proportional to the voltage to be measured.
-The sensor has a nominal input current of 10mA, an accuracy of 0.8% and a linearity error under 0.2%.
+The voltage sensor selected is the LEM LV 25-P, which basically senses the current proportional to the voltage to be measured.
+The sensor has a nominal input current of 10mA, an accuracy of 0.8%, and a linearity error under 0.2%.
 Two 25kΩ, 5W input resistors `R9` and `R10` are used to get a differential voltage measuring range up to +/- 500V.
 The sensor output is a current in the range of +/-25mA.

 To vary the voltage measurement range, the input resistors `R9` and `R10` can be suitably varied such that the input current to the sensor is limited to 10mA.
 For example, to get a voltage measurement range of 250V, the resistor values of `R9` and `R10` should be reduced to 12.5kΩ each.

 ### Burden Resistor